PallaviJha24/infrachallenge/README.md

 * Load Balancing Schema: Chose a round-robin with sticky sessions to ensure subsequent requests from the same client are directed to the same web server.
 * Sticky Sessions: Ensured Nginx maintains session persistence so clients are routed to the same web server unless it's down.
 * X-Real-IP Header: Ensured the original IP is passed along to the web servers for logging or any IP-based configuration.
+* However, due to port range 60000-65000 on the load balancer, as existing worker connection was not enough for listening sockets and because of that resource limit was hit.
+Overcome this issue with modyfying system config.